-At a distance of 2 km from Bikaner Junction Railway Station, Junagarh Fort is a historical fort situated in Bikaner town of Rajasthan, India.
-It is one of the few major forts in Rajasthan which is not built on a hilltop and one among the well preserved forts in India that can be visit as part of Rajasthan tour packages.
+At a distance of 2 km from Bikaner Junction Railway Station, Junagarh Fort is a historical fort situated in the Bikaner town of Rajasthan, India.
+It is one of the well-preserved forts in India and among famous historical places near Delhi.

 The fort also has a Har Mandir that was used by the royal family to worship their God and Goddesses.
 There is also a museum in Junagarh Fort called Prachina Museum which displays various artifacts and collections of ancient Bikaner.
 The museum also reveals a study of changing cultural settings in its display of family portraits of the former rulers.